For best viewing experience open your browser window as wide as possible.

 3. Grow The Archive

-The list of participating musicians is already close to 200.
+The list of participating musicians is already way beyond 200.
 I am constantly looking for concerts that I like to visit, meet the artists and shoot their hands.
 So when you are out there on the road, close to my location, you might get a mail soon…

 For a complete list of the participating artists please visit this page.